monishagopalan/monishagopalan.github.io/README.md

 While my initial inclination was towards academia and research, my perspective has evolved, and I now recognize similar and more impactful opportunities in the industry that align with my goals.
 I am eager to channel my skills and knowledge into endeavors where I can contribute meaningfully.

-> I am actively seeking opportunities in Europe, starting in February 2024, for roles such as Data Scientist, Quantitative Analyst and other similar positions in the fields of finance and data science.
+> I am actively seeking opportunities in Europe, starting in April 2024, for roles such as Data Scientist, Quantitative Analyst and other similar positions in the fields of finance and data science.

 ## Hobbies